Quick Guide for Queen’s researchers

 This guide includes information pertaining to extensions and supplements provided to NSERC grantees.

 - **No action is required by PIs at this time.
 NSERC will contact PIs when they are in the last year of their eligible grant.

 - Phase 2 has now started and will include grants ending March 31, 2022.

 - All PIs with an eligible grant will be notified directly by NSERC in June 2021.

 - PIs will have until September 15 to respond to the offer.

-- Notices of amendments for accepted extensions will be sent to URS and awardees in October.
+- Notices of amendments for accepted extensions will be sent to Research Services and awardees in October.

 - After receiving the official notice with the funded amount from NSERC, PIs will need to create and submit an Amendment Event and upload the notice to the corresponding TRAQ DSS.
-URS will send a reminder to PIs at that time.
+Research Services will send a reminder to PIs at that time.